victoriacheng15/mehub/src/content/blog/march-reflection-2023.md

 - Published a blog about how to set up and deploy a TS node app
 - Read chapter 1 of the System Design Interview
-- Learned about API versioning and how to implement versioning from <a href="https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api" target="_blank" rel="noopener noreferrer">REST API Design Best Practices Handbook</a>
+- Learned about API versioning and how to implement versioning from [REST API Design Best Practices Handbook](https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api)
 - Understood about largest contentful paint and cumulative layout shift
-- Discovered that Jest has a feature that you can loop through an array of test cases without using either `forEach`` or `for of` loops
+- Discovered that Jest has a feature that you can loop through an array of test cases without using either `forEach`` or`for of` loops

 ### Setup and deploy a TS node app